1987 Stinkers Bad Movie Awards

-The 10th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 1988 to honour the worst films the film industry had to offer in 1987.
+The 10th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 1988 to honor the worst films the film industry had to offer in 1987.
 As follows, there was only a Worst Picture category with provided commentary for each nominee, as well as a list of films that were also considered for the final list but ultimately failed to make the cut (32 films total).